1880 United States presidential election in Maryland

 The 1880 United States presidential election in Maryland took place on November 2, 1880, as part of the 1880 United States presidential election.
-Voters chose eight representatives, or electors to the Electoral College, who voted for president and vice president.
+Voters chose eight representatives, or electors, to the Electoral College, who voted for president and vice president.

 Maryland voted for the Democratic nominee, Winfield Scott Hancock, over the Republican nominee, James A. Garfield by a margin of 8.82%.

+In this election, Maryland voted 8.89% more Democratic than the nation at large.